This post is focused on the escape velocity derivation to get its formula. Now, what is escape velocity?

-For an orbit which is pretty close to the earth, we can ignore the height above the surface and can consider only the radius of the earth as the distance between the satellite and the earth’s centre.
-For this scenario we get an equation for orbital speed
+For an orbit which is pretty close to the earth, we can ignore the height above the surface and can consider only the radius of the earth as the distance between the satellite and the earth’s center.
+For this scenario, we get an equation for orbital speed

 Vorbital = √(gR)

 [ to find this derivation please refer to our post: Orbital Velocity]

 Very clearly it’s visible that the Escape velocity is √2 times of Orbital velocity for nearby orbits.